Someshdiwan/JavaEvolution-Learning-Growing-Mastering/site/content.md

     - Useful for APIs that handle collections, services, or containers.

 - **Generic Methods & Utilities**:
-    - `GenericFunctionsExample.java`, `GenericDemo.java`, `GenericClassDemo.java`: Use generics in methods for flexible and reusable logic.
+    - `GenericFunctionsExample.java`, `Generics.GenericDemo.java`, `GenericClass2.GenericClassDemo.java`: Use generics in methods for flexible and reusable logic.
     - Great for sorting, swapping, or processing elements in collections.

 - **Bounded Types (Upper & Lower Bounds)**: